Best Areas to Stay in Key West Pin 4

 Don’t miss a chance to count all the chickens you encounter.
 A funny fact about Key West is that there are more hens roaming its streets than humans.

-Our recommendations: The cozy 3* hotels Silver Palms Inn and Kimpton Winslow’s Bungalows will both pamper you with their tropical gardens, cooling swimming pools, and spacious, stylish rooms.
+🏨 Silver Palms Inn: The cozy 3* Key West hotel will pamper you with its tropical garden, cooling swimming pool, and spacious, stylish rooms.

-2. Stay between Mallory Square and Key West Bight Marina for the Sunsets, Boats, and Museums
+2. Mallory Square and Key West Bight Marina: The Best Place in Key West for Sunsets, Boats, and Museums

 Key West Sunset at Mallory Square